-How you prepare for your first day at work will set the tone for your first few weeks in the job.
+How to prepare for your first day at work will impact your first few weeks in the job.
 You might be a little nervous as you are keen to make a great first impression but there are things you can do in the few days before you start to give yourself the best chances to impress.

 New job, new start.
 People do not know you.
 This is your chance to re-invent yourself should you wish to.

 Spend some time a week or two before your start date to think about who you want to project.
 What would you want others to think of you when they meet you?